 Protect Your Social Security Number

-- Do not carry your Social Security card in your wallet.
+Never carry your Social Security card in your wallet.
 Keep your Social Security card and any other document that shows your Social Security number in a safe place.
+Also:

 - Only share your Social Security number when absolutely necessary.